Ruby Sales remembers Jonathan Daniels and the Southern Freedom Movement.

 “We had come to Lowndes County to work in the movement.
 And it was a nonviolent movement to redeem the souls of America.” – Ruby Sales

 The Boston Harbor Deanery invites you to join us in welcoming the freedom fighter, social critic, educator, and African-American theologian Ruby Sales as she remembers the Southern Freedom Movement and Jonathan Daniels on the 56th anniversary of his murder.
-Ms. Sales will be present at the Church of the Advent for an in-person event on August 20, 2021 at 6:30pm, followed by an online Zoom discussion on August 27, 2021 at 6:30pm.
-The August 20th in-person event is limited to 150 attendees but will be recorded and posted online before the zoom discussion on the 27th.
-Registration (links below) is required for both events.
+Ms. Sales visited the Church of the Advent for an in-person event on August 20, 2021 at 6:30pm.
+An online Zoom discussion followed on August 27, 2021 at 6:30pm.

-Ruby Sales will remember Jonathan Daniels’ act of love with thankfulness for his commitment to following Jesus into the danger of Lowndes County.
-She will ask us to consider how this story from the Southern Freedom Movement inspires us as Christians today to cross differences and to engage with communities beyond ourselves in order to reach our higher selves, to seek justice, and to become the Beloved Community we are called to be.
+Ruby Sales remembered Jonathan Daniels’ act of love with thankfulness for his commitment to following Jesus into the danger of Lowndes County.
+She asked us to consider how this story from the Southern Freedom Movement inspires us as Christians today to cross differences and to engage with communities beyond ourselves in order to reach our higher selves, to seek justice, and to become the Beloved Community we are called to be.